Safest Neighborhoods to Live in New York City in 2025

 As of the latest data, NYC’s crime rate is lower than in many other major U.S. cities like Los Angeles and Chicago in terms of overall crime rates.

-NYC has an overall crime index of 6, where 100 represents the safest, which means that it’s safer than 6% of other cities in the United States.
-This indicates a relatively low crime rate for a city of its size.
+The Big Apple has an overall crime index of 6, where 100 represents the safest, which means that it’s safer than 6% of other cities in the United States.
+This indicates a relatively low crime rate for a city with such a high density population.

 Safest Places to Live in New York